sassoftware/sas-studio-custom-steps/Python - Generate Requirements/README.md

 ---

-This SAS Studio custom step helps you generate a requirements.txt file for your Python project or environment.
+This custom step helps you generate a requirements.txt file for your Python project or environment.
 You can either freeze all packages in a given Python environment, or generate requirements based on the imports used in a folder of Python scripts.